 1985 -- Manager of the Year - The Record

-Most producers of Bob Rock's caliber can, though somewhat sheepishly, trace their musical roots back to a time, many years ago, when they played in a band or a bar.
+Most producers of Bob Rock’s Grammy Award winning caliber, can though somewhat sheepishly, trace their musical roots back to a time, many years ago, when they played in a band or a bar.
 While Bob Rock is no exception to that rule, his first foray in music in the late seventies with The Payola$, was an impressive beginning.

 Evolving into one of Canada’s most innovative and coveted acts during the eighties, The Payola$ recorded four successful albums: “In a Place Like This”, “No Stranger to Danger” (featuring the single Eyes of A Stranger) “Hammer On A Drum” and “Here’s The World For Ya”.
 In 1987 the band changed their name to Rock & Hyde and recorded one final album “Under the Volcano”.